SecondNewtonLaw/Global-Functions-Documentation/Libraries/Environment.md

 ## getrenv

-Returns the environment table that all game scripts use.
-Can be used to access functions that game scripts use.
+Returns a table containing the Roblox environment.

+> [!NOTE]
+> Any changes to this environment shouldn't affect the executor; however it should affect game scripts.

 ```luau
 function getrenv(): { any }